SihlerBaldock/practice-merge-conflict/README.md

 This is a practice merge conflict exercise for MMED 1054.

-Merge conflicts, DO NOT FAER THEM.
+Merge conflicts, DON'T FAER THEM.

 This sentence was added via the GitHub Desktop app.